-Name Age Position Name Eric B. Stang 57 President, Chief Executive Officer and Chairman of the Board of Directors Ravi Narula 47 Chief Financial Officer James A. Gustke 55 Vice President of Marketing Spencer D. Jackson 55 Vice President, General Counsel and Secretary
+Name Age Position Name Eric B. Stang 58 President Chief Executive Officer and Chairman of the Board of Directors Ravi Narula 48 Chief Financial Officer James A. Gustke 56 Vice President of Marketing Spencer D. Jackson 56 Vice President General Counsel and Secretary

 Ravi Narula has been our Chief Financial Officer since December 2014.
+He has also served as a Director of Ooma International Ltd. since February 2017.
+Prior to joining us, he served in different finance roles at Gigamon

-Prior to joining us, he was the Chief Accounting Officer of Gigamon Inc., a network traffic management software provider company from April 2013 to November 2014, and he was Gigamon's Vice President and Corporate Controller from April 2012 to November 2014, and served as Interim Chief Financial Officer from May 2014 to July 2014.
-Prior to joining Gigamon, Mr. Narula served in various finance roles at BigBand Networks, Inc., a digital video networking company, from July 2005 to January 2012, including serving as its Chief Financial Officer from May 2010 to January 2012.
-Prior to joining BigBand, Mr. Narula served as the Director of Financial Governance at Borland Software Corporation, a software company and he was a Sr. Manager at Deloitte & Touche, an international accounting firm.
-Mr. Narula holds a Bachelor of Commerce degree from the University of Garhwal, India and is a licensed CPA in the state of California and in Canada.
+Inc., a network traffic management software provider, including the role of Chief Accounting Officer from April 2013 to November 2014, and Vice President and Corporate Controller from April 2012 to November 2014.
+He also served as Interim Chief Financial Officer from May 2014 to July 2014.
+Mr. Narula worked at BigBand Networks, Inc., a digital video networking company, from July 2005 to January 2012, and served as its Chief Financial Officer from May 2010 to January 2012.
+Prior to joining BigBand, Mr. Narula served as the Director of Financial Governance at Borland Software Corporation, a software company and was a Sr. Manager at Deloitte & Touche, an international accounting firm.
+Mr. Narula holds a Bachelor of Commerce degree from the University of Garhwal, India and is a licensed CPA (inactive) in the state of California and in Canada.